Search results for

 Any bookmarks you create in private mode are saved to Chrome.
 That means if you save a bookmark for an adult website or service, it’ll show up in your bookmarks folder.
 Moreover, any preferences, settings, and accessibility adjustments you make during private browsing may be saved to Chrome, too.

-Why bother using incognito mode?
+Why bother using Incognito mode?

-The Pornhub website on a smartphone.
+Pornhub on a smartphone.

 There are specific reasons.
-You may not be wholly protected while browsing in incognito mode, but you’re at least shielded from some embarrassment and the potential of harming your close family and friends.
+You may not be wholly protected while browsing in Incognito mode, but you’re at least shielded from some embarrassment and the potential of harming your close family and friends.

-For example, please use private browsing if your family shares a tablet or PC — particularly if there are kids in your house.
+For example, please use private browsing if your family shares a tablet or PC — mainly if there are kids in your house.
 Kids can get into trouble on devices easily enough, so don’t give them easy access to your favorite adult or financial sites.

 Please use private browsing if your family shares a tablet or PC.

 Another example: you’re using a public computer.
 Say you have to fill out some form on a machine in the doctor’s office or similar.
 Maybe you want to log into one of your accounts.
-See if you can switch on private incognito mode so others who use the device can’t go back to the page and stumble onto your data.
+See if you can switch on Incognito mode so others who use the device can’t go back to the page and stumble onto your data.

 Last, if you don’t want your partner or significant other to know what you’ve been up to online, private browsing is the best way to keep that information to yourself.
 This is essential for things like gift-buying and surprise parties.